python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

     - Documenting types of global variables and complex types of class members can be done using the Sphinx docstring convention.

-   -  In addition, ``ptbcontrib`` uses the `Black`_ coder formatting.
+   -  In addition, ``ptbcontrib`` uses some formatting/styling and linting tools in the pre-commit setup.
+Some of those tools also have command line tools that can help to run these tools outside of the pre-commit step.
+If you'd like to leverage that, please have a look at the `pre-commit config file`_ for an overview of which tools (and which versions of them) are used.
+For example, we use `Black`_ for code formatting.
 Plugins for Black exist for some `popular editors`_.
 You can use those instead of manually formatting everything.

    - Please ensure that the code you write is well-tested.
 For new contributions, please create a new file ``tests/test_{yourcontribution}.py`` for the tests.